Estate Planning Checklist: What You Need Before You Turn 60

 9. How can I reduce estate taxes for my heirs?

 Gifting strategies, charitable giving, irrevocable trusts, and life insurance trusts (ILITs) are all powerful tools.
 Even though Florida doesn’t have a state estate tax, the federal estate tax may apply to larger estates.
-We build plans that aim to preserve as much as possible for your heirs.

 10. When should I start estate planning?